-Last updated: March 14, 2026
+Last updated: June 19, 2026

 Monitor Website Overview

-The Overview tab is the landing view inside each website.
-It gives you an at-a-glance picture of traffic volume, frontend performance, and user geography — all in a single scrollable page.
+It is an at-a-glance picture of traffic volume, frontend performance, and user geography, all in a single scrollable page.

-Use the Traffic KPIs
+Use the Overview KPIs

-The Overview section at the top of the tab shows six counters for the selected time window:
+The Overview section at the top of the tab shows six counters for the selected time window.

 | KPI | What it measures |